ferd36/quaternions/README.md

-# Pal
+# Quaternions
-Pal DB in C++.

-## History
-- 2015/11/27 Added cmph to compute minimal perfect hash functions.
+A library to work with quaternions.